 Planning system Austria

-Austria is a federal state with nine autonomous provinces and about 2,000 municipalities.
+Austria is a federal republic with nine autonomous provinces and about 2,000 municipalities.

-The provinces are accountable for spatial planning in the narrower sense, which includes legislation and all planning on provincial and regional level.
-The local level, however, is in own responsibility of the respective municipality.
+The provinces are accountable for spatial planning in the narrower sense, which includes legislation and all planning on the provincial and regional level.
+The local level, however, falls within the municipality’s own sphere of influence.

-Some sectoral planning tasks like railways, federal roads or forestry is settled on the federal level.
+Some sectoral planning tasks, like railways, federal roads, or forestry, are settled on the federal level.

 Four basic rules are of central importance for the functioning of the spatial planning system.